Sounds of Angkor

 A scientific research project

-Sounds of Angkor is a scientific research project launched in 1998.
-It is based on several themes:
+Sounds of Angkor is a scientific research project launched in 1998, structured around several key themes:

-• An experimental archaeomusicology project including workshops for reconstructing missing Angkorian instruments and a musical experimentation laboratory set up by the Sounds of Angkor troupe based in Siem Reap
+• Experimental Archaeomusicology: Hosting workshops to reconstruct lost Angkorian instruments and operating a musical experimentation laboratory led by the Sounds of Angkor troupe in Siem Reap.

-• Lectures in Europe and Asia for students, academics, scientists, English and French
+• Educational Lectures: Delivering presentations in Europe and Asia for students, academics, and scientists, in both English and French.

-• English and French-speaking guides for expert visits to the Angkorian sites of Siem Reap
+• Expert Guided Visits: Offering English and French-speaking guides for in-depth tours of the Angkorian sites in Siem Reap.

-• Communication tools for the general public and researchers: the present site (88 in English, 140 pages in French), the YouTube channel TUK-TUK.TV
+• Communication Tools: Providing resources for both the general public and researchers, including this website (88 pages in English, 140 pages in French) and the GeoZik YouTube channel.

-• Specific research projects: Chapei Dang Veng and Bronze Drums
+• Specific Research Projects: Focusing on traditional instruments like the Chapei Dang Veng and Bronze Drums.

-• A permanent exhibition of rebuilt instruments at Theam's Gallery in Siem Reap.
+• Permanent Exhibition: Showcasing reconstructed instruments at Theam's Gallery in Siem Reap.

 © Copyright